DynamoDB Connector

 The CLI will generate a .connection file in your project directory.
 This file is not used and is safe to delete.
 A future release will allow you to push this file to Tinybird to automate the creation of connections, similar to Kafka connections.

-2. Create a DynamoDB Data Source
+Create a DynamoDB Data Source file

 The Data Source maps a table in DynamoDB to a table in Tinybird and manages the historical and continous sync.
+Data Source files contain the table schema, and specific DynamoDB properties to target the table that Tinybird imports.

+Create a Data Source file called mytable.datasource.
 There are two approaches to defining the schema for a DynamoDB Data Source:

-2. Define all DynamoDB item properties as columns
+2. Define all DynamoDB item properties as columns.

 Approach 1: Define just the Partition Key and Sort Key